ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/how-to/send-custom-request-using-httpjsonrequestfactory.dotnet.markdown

-# Client API : How to send custom request using HttpJsonRequestFactory?
+# How to send custom request using HttpJsonRequestFactory?

 Custom requests can be send using HttpJsonRequestFactory which can be accessed by `JsonRequestFactory` property in `DocumentStore`.
 This is the same factory that client uses for communication.